Skip to main content | Skip to section menu | Access keys.

 Where there are more requests than there are places available for the primary stage at a particular school all requests will be considered in line with the Council’s admissions policy.

-In general, an Early Entry request will only be considered for the start of a new school year in August.
 Requests for children whose family move into the area during the school year will be considered on an individual basis.

 For Further Information Contact